 ORCHARD MESA, Colo.
-(KJCT) -- A gravel pit, asphalt and cement plant are one step closer to being built in a local neighborhood.
+(KJCT) -- A gravel pit, asphalt and cement plant are one step closer to being built on C Road in Orchard Mesa.

 The planning commission based its decision on land development code and Mesa County's master plan.

-“Part of the criteria [for a conditional use permit] is to make sure there is some community benefit is tired to the project.
-Articulate why this is needed in the community.
+“Part of the criteria [for a conditional use permit] is to make sure there is some community benefit tied to the project," said Dan Caris, business process manager for the Mesa County Planning Commission.

-The construction company must notify anyone living within 2,500 feet of the pit.
+The construction company, Parkerson Construction, must also notify anyone living within 2,500 feet of the pit.

 “This could lead to the applicant changing the parts of the project or add complexities, to the project,” said Caris.

-While neighbors have fought to keep their homes stink and traffic free, they believe a state statute will overrule their efforts it said natural resources like gravel are "essential to that state's economy" and "should be extracted."
+Area residents believe their concerns were overruled due to a state statute that states natural resources like gravel are "essential to that state's economy" and "should be extracted."

-Previous plans have indicated that the Parkerson Construction could be contracted to support the new airport runway, which could be a large factor in this decision.
+Previous plans have indicated that Parkerson Construction could be contracted to support the new airport runway, which could also be a large factor in this decision.